Nosmoht/ansible-role-oracle-common/README.md

 - permissions and content of Oracle Inventory
 - TNS_ADMIN directory and conent of tnsnames.ora if __oracle_tns_names__ is defined

+The role was tested on RHEL 6+7, CentOS 6+7 and Oracle Linux 6+7 installing Oracle 11gR2 and Oracle 12cR2.

 # Requirements
 - Ansible 1.9